jonnonz1/nz-statute-book/acts/public/1965/building-societies-act-1965.md

   - **share** includes stock
   - **special resolution** has the meaning assigned to it by section 81
   - **terminating society** has the meaning assigned to it by section 10; and, where a permanent society in existence at the commencement of this Act had, on 1 August 1965, shareholders in terminating groups, includes that part of the society's activities which relates to terminating groups.
-(2) For the purposes of Part 7A , conversion date means the date shown on the certificate of incorporation of a society as a company under the Companies Act 1955 or the Companies Act 1993, as the case may be, issued pursuant to section 113D.
+(2) For the purposes of Part 7A, conversion date means the date shown on the certificate of incorporation of a society as a company under the Companies Act 1955 or the Companies Act 1993, as the case may be, issued pursuant to section 113D.
 (3) For the purposes of any enactment in this Act which provides that an officer of a society who is in default shall be liable to imprisonment or to a fine, the expression officer who is in default means any officer of the society who knowingly and wilfully authorises or permits the default, refusal, or contravention mentioned in the enactment.
 (4)
 (5) Any reference in this Act to contravention of any provision of this Act, or of any regulations or directions thereunder, shall include a reference to failure to comply with that provision.

 ### 3 Registrar of Building Societies
-For the purposes of this Act, there shall from time to time be appointed under the State Services Act 1962 a Registrar of Building Societies.
+For the purposes of this Act, there shall from time to time be appointed under the State Sector Act 1988 a Registrar of Building Societies.

-### 4 Deputy Registrar of Building Societies
+### 4 Deputy Registrars of Building Societies
 (1) There may also be 1 or more Deputy Registrars of Building Societies appointed under the State Sector Act 1988.
 (2) A Deputy Registrar has and may exercise the powers, duties, and functions of the Registrar under this Act (subject to the control of the Registrar).
 (3) The fact that a Deputy Registrar exercises those powers, duties, or functions is conclusive evidence of the authority to do so.